shreyapgosai/GDSC/README.md

 # GDSC
-HERE I HAVE MADE A PROJECT OF A MOVIE RECOMMENDATION SYSTEM here there are two methode contant based and collabrative.....
+HERE I HAVE MADE A PROJECT OF A MOVIE RECOMMENDATION SYSTEM basically there are two methode contant based and collabrative..... here there is contant based system

 LIBRERIES....
 here there are numpy,sklearn,panda used in this code